Convex-Dev/design/papers/open-economy.md

 1. Economics is the study of choice
 1. Economic actors make decisions and take decisions based on preferences
-1. Value is, ultimately, a measure of how preferences are satisfied
+1. Value is, ultimately, a measure of how preferences are satisfied - money is the medium to quantify preferences
 1. Value exchange is when two or more agents choose to interact
 1. Both parties can gain from this exchange (fish vs. bread)
 1. A barter system can exist purely on the basis of mutual exchange